- Click here for US reimbursement.

 - Setup overview

-- Adding a withdrawal account (administrators)
+- Adding a business bank account (administrators)

-- Adding a deposit account (employees)
+- Adding a personal bank account (employees)

 - Creating a batch payment file